spookylukey/django-paypal/README.md

 **PayPal Payments Pro** allows you to accept payments on your website (though you still have to provide functionality to buy through PayPal : \)... and is currently under development.

+Takes the approach of logging everything to the database.
+You would never look at it if it was in a log file anyways.

 Usage:
 ------